 When Should You Go to the Doctor for a Back Injury?

 Every individual must use good judgment when it comes to seeking medical attention for injuries.
 Some mild back injuries may only require over-the-counter painkillers and a few days of rest, while others may require emergency surgical treatment.
-If your back injury is causing you more than mild discomfort or making it difficult to work and complete everyday tasks around your home, call your physician.
+If your injury is causing you more than mild back discomfort or making it difficult to work and complete everyday tasks around your home, call your physician.
 It is probably best to seek medical care immediately.

 Some back injuries can easily worsen if left untreated for too long, and an untreated back injury is also more vulnerable to further injury.
-It is always best to err on the side of caution with any back injury and seek prompt treatment.
+It is always best to err on the side of caution with any injury to your back and seek prompt treatment.
 This is especially true if you believe another party is responsible for your back injury; failing to seek immediate medical treatment could cause problems for you later if you decide to pursue a civil claim.
 The court will assume that since you didn’t feel the need to seek immediate treatment, then your injuries are likely not as severe as claimed.

-Can You Prove a Back Injury?
+Can You Prove a Back Injury is Severe?

 If another party has caused your back injury and you intend to pursue a civil claim against them, you will need to provide evidence that not only shows the extent of your back injury.
 You will also need to show causation between the defendant’s actions and the injury.
 This means you must be able to show that the back injury occurred from the defendant’s actions alone and not some other cause.
 However, it is possible to pursue a civil claim against a party that aggravates a preexisting injury.
 For example, suppose you have a back injury from a sports accident that occurred years ago and a drunk driver hits your car.
 In that case, you could seek compensation for the exacerbated back injury and any medical expenses incurred from it.